 There Are Bigger Problems

-Apart from these fundamental issues that you may have to undergo to use eSIM, this move can have bigger consequences.
+Apart from these fundamental issues that you may have to undergo to use eSIM on iPhone, this move can have bigger consequences.
 Apple is taking away the freedom of choice that consumers enjoy by enforcing the use of eSIM.
 Instead, they’re handing over a dangerous amount of power to carriers and corporations that want to sell you services and fill their pockets.

 You don’t have the freedom to choose a carrier of your liking since they may not support eSIM.
 You’re at the mercy of the carrier if they start charging a fee every time you want to activate or transfer an eSIM.
 Heck, some carriers out there already have revised roaming tariffs for those who own an iPhone 14 because they know you’re out of options.